PseudoKnight/CHDiscord/README.md

 ### discord_private_message(user, string)
 Sends a private message to the specified Discord server member.

+### discord_set_channel_topic(channel, string)
+Sets a text channel's topic.

 ## Events

 ### discord_message_received
 This event is called when a user sends a message in the Discord server.
 Prefilters: username, channel
 Data: username, nickname, channel, message

+### discord_voice_joined
+This event is called when a user joined a voice channel.
+Data: username, nickname, channel

+### discord_voice_left
+This event is called when a user left a voice channel.
+Data: username, nickname, channel